daveism/ncgis-talk-2017-resources/GitHub_resources.md

 [[Back to start]](github.md)

+&nbsp;

 ## Resources I am using

-This is collection of resources including web services, Data, and a link to for (my) convenience.
+This is a collection of resources including web services, Data, and a link to for (my) convenience.

 ### Services
 [ArcGIS Online](http://www.arcgis.com/)